 The Mercator projection is infamous for its distortion at high latitudes.
 This distortion gets exponentially worse as you approach the poles.
 It is in fact impossible to show the poles on a Mercator map — they are infinitely far away.

 Any Mercator map you've ever seen must cut off the top/bottom edges at some arbitrary point.
 The map usually stops hundreds, if not thousands of miles short of the poles.

 But I've often wondered what lies beyond those cut-offs... to make a map that didn't cut off but simply kept going.
 As the distortion progresses towards infinity, you would eventually reach the scale of cities, houses, insects, atoms...

 But of course that'd all be on a featureless expanse of ice.
-No map service even publishes image tiles for such extreme latitudes.

-To make things actually interesting, we must artifically shift the pole of the project to a more interesting place.
+To make things actually interesting, we must artifically shift the pole of the projection to a more interesting place.
 Imagine the earth encased by a rigid cage of latitude and longitude lines.
 We rotate the earth while leaving the cage fixed until a new point of interest has taken the place of the North Pole.

 This is called an oblique Mercator, and is normally used to shift an area of interest onto the equator of the map to avoid distortion.
-But whereas others avoid distortion, we embrace it.
+But whereas others avoid the distortion, we embrace it.

 Let's take a moment to digest what we have here.
 Namely:

 - a single map projection

 - …showing the entire surface of the earth